Teaching Pipeline Partners

-We partner with the best teacher-training programs across the country to help our teaching fellows continue to develop their education careers and build upon the excellent training they receive at Breakthrough.
+We partner with the best teacher-training programs across the country to help our teaching fellows continue to develop their education careers and build upon their Breakthrough experience.

-Having gone through Breakthrough’s rigorous selection and training processes, our teaching fellows are well prepared and highly sought-after for these selective pipeline partner programs.
+After completing Breakthrough’s rigorous selection and training process, then having real-world, relevant experience, our teaching fellows are well prepared for their next career step, including these selective pipeline partner programs.

 Achievement First is a growing network of non-profit, college-preparatory, K-12 urban public charter schools in Connecticut, New York, and Rhode Island.
 AF schools are focused on providing scholars with the academic and character skills they need to graduate from top colleges and to serve as the next generation of leaders in our communities.
 Teachers participate in the Achievement First Teacher Career Pathway, a systematic, coordinated approach to recognizing and developing great teachers as they progress through five career stages.